 Perform A Wedding

-The vast majority of the people who get ordained with the ULC do so in order to perform wedding ceremonies for friends, family members, and occasionally even complete strangers.
+Many people who are called to the ULC as a result of its overarching mission of spreading universal brotherhood and sisterhood will find themselves at some point asked to perform wedding ceremonies for friends, family members, and occasionally even complete strangers.
 Many people who are unfamiliar with the ULC assume that the nature of our instant online ordination would not allow these weddings to be legally-recognized, but they are wrong.
 In fact, ULC ministers are able to officiate weddings in 47 US states.
-Of the three states that generally do not accept our online ordination, Pennsylvania, Tennessee, and Virginia, there is a county in each that do.
-These counties are Bucks, Spotsylvania, and Knox counties, respectively.
-In short, our ordination is considered to be “legal” in the vast majority of the US.
+In short, our ordination is considered to be "legal" in the vast majority of the US.

 Before you perform a wedding, make sure to contact the county clerk of the county where the marriage license is going to be filed to make sure that they accept our ordination and, if they do, ask about what forms of ministerial documentation you will need to show them in order to file for the license.
-Any type of documentation they mention can be found in the “Ministry Products” section of .
+Any type of documentation they mention can be found in the Minister Store section of this site.

 Be A Chaplain